Company

 Troy Simpson

 Troy Simpson is the Vice President and Head of Research Operations at Deep Genomics.
 Joining the founding team as a software engineer, Troy helped design and build the infrastructure and teams that enable machine learning and experimental biology at Deep Genomics.
-Troy has managed strategy and operations of the platform, recently focused on the growing business development efforts at Deep Genomics, and leads external partnerships.
+Troy has managed strategy and operations of the platform, recently focused on the growing business development efforts at Deep Genomics, and leads alliance management.

 Prior to joining Deep Genomics, Troy was an early team member and founder of several startups, utilizing big data and cloud computing for analytics.